Authentication

 Include the token in every API request using the Authorization header:

-Example with curl
+Example

 curl GET 'https://demo.epmwarecloud.com/service/api/task/get_status/244591' \